tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 In CAD, it is often necessary to generate a surface which has no exact mathematical definition, but which is defined by respective constraints.
 These can be of a mathematical, a technical or an aesthetic order.

 Essentially, a plate surface is constructed by deforming a surface so that it conforms to a given number of curve or point constraints.
 In the figure below, you can see four segments of the outline of the plane, and a point which have been used as the curve constraints and the point constraint respectively.
-The resulting surface can be converted into a BSpline surface by using the function <i> MakeApprox </i>.
+The resulting surface can be converted into a BSpline surface by using the function *MakeApprox*.

 The surface is built using a variational spline algorithm.
 It uses the principle of deformation of a thin plate by localised mechanical forces.
 If not already given in the input, an initial surface is calculated.
 This corresponds to the plate prior to deformation.
 Then, the algorithm is called to calculate the final surface.
 It looks for a solution satisfying constraints and minimizing energy input.